zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclasslayout-method.md

  [in] Die ID der Klasse, für das Layout abgerufen werden soll.

  `rFieldOffset`
- [in, out] Ein Array von [COR_FIELD_OFFSET](../../../../docs/framework/unmanaged-api/metadata/cor-field-offset-structure.md) Strukturen, von denen jede enthält, die Tokens und Offsets der Felder der Klasse ab.
+ [in, out] An array of [COR_FIELD_OFFSET](../../../../docs/framework/unmanaged-api/metadata/cor-field-offset-structure.md) structures, each of which contains the tokens and offsets of the class's fields.

  `cFieldOffset`
  [in] Die Größe des `rFieldOffset`-Arrays.